OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Body/README.md

 ### BodyPart

 This shape is rendered when a `BodyPart` is attached to a content item.
-The shape based class is of `BodyPartViewModel`.
+The shape based class is of type `BodyPartViewModel`.

 The following properties are available on the `BodyPartViewModel` class.